ruigomeseu/it-works-slack-command/README.md

 ##Why?

 Mostly because I had some spare time and I wanted to mess with Node, OpenShift and Slack commands.
-This is the implementation of a [reddit meme](https://www.reddit.com/r/OutOfTheLoop/comments/3sj9fp/whats_up_with_the_vertical_text/) which origins are not clear, but it's commonly posted on some subreddits I read.
+This is the implementation of a [meme](http://knowyourmeme.com/memes/vertical-posting) that's commonly posted on some subreddits I read.